willdumm/historydag/docs/quickstart.rst

 sequence.

 In its simplest form, a history DAG may represent a single tree.
 To construct such a history DAG from a tree, we annotate each node in the tree with its child clades.
 The **clade** beneath a tree node is the set of leaf node labels reachable from that node, or the set containing the node's own label if it is itself a leaf.
+We also refer to this set as a node's **clade union**, since it is the union of the node's child clades.
 The **child clades** of a node are the set of clades beneath that node's children.

 After annotating each node with its child clades, a **UA (universal ancestor) node** is added as a parent of the original tree's root node.
 The resulting